 The last thing any company wants to do is scare off great job applicants, because the success of a business hinges on the quality of the people working there.
 In order to help you avoid any pitfalls in your interview processes, here are our top six red flags to avoid:

 - Exposing all the flaws in your business.
-Transparency and honesty are great, I certainly do not advocate ever being dishonest, but make sure you clearly express to the candidate that you are looking to improve the parts of your business that are not doing so well.
-The candidate can then see room for them to add value to your business as opposed to seeing the business as a sinking ship.
+Transparency and honesty are great, I certainly do not advocate ever being dishonest, but make sure you clearly express to the applicant that you are looking to improve the parts of your business that are not doing so well.
+The applicant can then see room for them to add value to your business as opposed to seeing the business as a sinking ship.

-- Following on from the red flag above, if your work culture is tough and follows the ‘work hard, play hard’ mantra, that is absolutely fine, just make sure you articulate this to the candidate in a positive way, ensuring you highlight the rewards and benefits.
+- Following on from the red flag above, if your work culture is tough and follows the ‘work hard, play hard’ mantra, that is absolutely fine, just make sure you articulate this to the applicant in a positive way, ensuring you highlight the rewards and benefits.

 - Taking too long with the interview process.
-If you have multiple interviews stretched over a prolonged period of time you risk losing the candidate’s interest, you could also make them feel like you are stringing them along until you find someone better, resulting in a withdrawn application.
-Be upfront at the start about your interview process, the candidate will be more likely to stick around if you do.
+If you have multiple interviews stretched over a prolonged period of time you risk losing the applicant’s interest, you could also make them feel like you are stringing them along until you find someone better, resulting in a withdrawn application.
+Be upfront at the start about your interview process, the applicant will be more likely to stick around if you do.
 Communication is key!

 - Changing salary expectations at the offer stage.
-You will lose the candidate’s trust if you try to renegotiate the salary this far down the recruitment piece and they will probably decide to withdraw their application, because they think you are trying to shortchange them.
+You will lose the applicant’s trust if you try to renegotiate the salary this far down the recruitment piece and they will probably decide to withdraw their application, because they think you are trying to shortchange them.
 If the remuneration package you are offering needs to be amended, do it as close to the start of the recruitment process as possible.

 Written by Alisa Moore, Research & Community Manager at Gaulter Russell Numero